-Please note that Mt Palmer is still an active and operating mine site and it is not allowed to visit the site for safety reasons.
+Please note that there is still an active and operating mine site around Mt Palmer and visitors are urged to be careful and obey all signage for safety reasons.

 The Mount Palmer goldmine operated from 1934 to 1944 and was not only genuine but a very rich strike.